sarahlim/ply-uist-2018/slides.md

 :::notes
-TODO: Shorter

-Moreover, these implementations are actually quite different.
+But another problem is that tutorials often don't reflect up-to-date best practices.

-The Airbnb example uses `display: table;` to achieve tabular layout behaviour without actually using a `<table>` element.
+The Airbnb example uses `display: table;` to achieve a tabular layout without using a semantically-incorrect `<table>` element.

-The toy example uses floats and clearfix, which is an outdated way of achieving a column layout and doesn't reflect modern best practices.
+The toy example uses floats and clearfix, which is a pretty outdated approach to layout.
 :::